 SECTION 3.1. (a) The duties of the One Call System are those duties as set forth in section 3.
-Duties assigned to other parties in other sections of this act shall be the duties of those parties and shall not be imputed to the One Call System, including the duty to provide accurate information to the One Call System concerning proposed excavation and the duty to locate facilities at a site.
+Duties assigned to other parties in other sections of this act shall be the duties of those parties and shall not be imputed to the One Call System, including the duty to provide accurate information to the One Call System concerning proposed excavation and the duty to locate facilities at a work site.

 (b) The One Call System shall not be liable for damages to the person or the person's property arising out of its nonnegligent actions in furtherance of the duties imposed under this act and shall be liable only if the failure to comply was the proximate cause of any damages claimed.

-(d) The One Call System shall be governed by a board of directors, to be chosen by the facility owners.
+(d) The One Call System shall be governed by a board of directors to be chosen by the facility owners.
 No less than twenty percent of the seats on the board shall be held by municipalities or municipal authorities.
 The board shall include all of the following:

-(1) The Chairman of the Pennsylvania Public Utility Commission or his designee.
+(1) The chairman or his designee.

 (2) The Director of the Pennsylvania Emergency Management Agency or his designee.